TEAL-UNH/PnET-CN/README.md

 # PnET-CN
-A repository to hold the PnET-CN model
+A repository to hold the PnET-CN model!